 In fact, lower back pain (lumbar spine pain) is currently one of the most common musculoskeletal illnesses for people to suffer from.
 Musculoskeletal illnesses are believed to generate some of the highest costs to society.
 Thus lower back pain is one of the largest costs to society!

-Spinal functional instability, end plate trauma, motor control imbalances, facet joint irritation / dysfunction / locking, discal strain / sprain, muscle strains, muscle spasms, over use syndromes, degeneration, arthritis, ‘slipped discs’, ‘sciatica’, ‘trapped nerve’, ligament sprain, inflammation, ‘lumbago’, ‘nerve root impingement’…..
+Spinal functional instability, end plate trauma, motor control imbalances, facet joint irritation / dysfunction / locking, discal strain / sprain, muscle strains, pulled muscle, muscle spasms, over use syndromes, degeneration, arthritis, ‘slipped discs’, ‘herniated disc‘, ‘bulging disc’, ‘slipped disc treatment‘, ‘sciatica’, ‘trapped nerve’, ligament sprain, ‘chronic pain’, lower back sprain, inflammation, ‘lumbago’, ‘lumbar spine pain’, ‘nerve root impingement’…..
 The list goes on!

 The quality of some of these diagnosis concepts, and the actual correlation to your pain, are even more fascinating!

 When this doesn’t go well, it often leads to a very dissatisfying outcome.
 This can manifest itself as: deconditioning, disability development, depression, loss of confidence in yourself and your body, which ultimately often leads to a dependency on pain altering medications, and poorer physical health.